Linkurious/documentation-resources/User-Data Store Migration/README.md

    ```shell
    sqlite3 ./linkurious/data/server/database.sqlite .dump > export.sql
    ```

+   The tool has been tested to support also migration from MySQL (see the section [How to migrate from MySQL](#how-to-migrate-from-mysql)).
 2. Put the `export.sql` file in the same directory of the `dump-converter.py` python script
 3. Run the program to generate a new SQL import script: